Raulgb4/Raulgb4/README.md

 # 👋 Hi, I'm Raúl!

 ## 👋 About Me
-I am a **Computer Science Engineer** in my final year at the **University of Málaga**.
-Passionate about **Big Data, Business Intelligence, and Web Development**, I am currently gaining hands-on experience through an external internship program.

-I enjoy exploring **cutting-edge technologies** and applying my knowledge to solve real-world problems.
-My goal is to continue growing as a professional in a collaborative and dynamic environment.
+I'm a Computer Science Engineering student currently completing my final year at the University of Málaga.
+I have recently finished my curricular internship at DEKRA Digital Solutions.
+During this experience, I worked in agile environments developing full-stack web applications using technologies such as Django, Angular, PostgreSQL, and Docker, while also applying tools like Git and Jira throughout the development lifecycle.
+I am passionate about data analysis and web development.
+I’m looking to continue growing professionally in a collaborative environment where I can add value and keep learning through real-world challenges and innovative technologies.

 ## 🔧 Tech Stack & Interests
 - 📊 **Big Data & BI:** SQL | Power BI | ETL | Tableau | Data Warehousing